 For a nice private and a bit more luxury place close to the beach check Wae Molas Hotel; big spacious rooms, AC, flat-screen TV, wi-fi, sitting area, electric kettle, private bathroom, outside swimming pool, garden, big breakfast included in the price.
 There are double and family rooms.

-- You can buy a ticket through an agency if you want to avoid any hassle of going to the bus terminal in Mataram.
+First option.
+You can buy a ticket through an agency if you want to avoid any hassle of going to the bus terminal in Mataram.
 Then expect to pay between IDR 450 000 – 490 000/US$34-37 for a ticket.
-You can buy it in Sanggigi (Flores) or on Gili islands.
+You can buy it in Senggigi (Flores) or on Gili islands.

-- Buy one ticket all the way from Mataram to Labuan Bajo at Mandalika bus terminal (Mataram), includes two buses and two ferries.
+Second.
+Buy one ticket all the way from Mataram to Labuan Bajo at the Mandalika bus terminal (Mataram), which includes two buses and two ferries.
 The price is IDR 375 000/$28.

-- Buy a separate ticket for each stretch.
+Third.
+Buy a separate ticket for each stretch.
 First at Mandalika terminal buy a bus ticket from Mataram to Bima, 225 000/US$16 (which includes one ferry from Lombok to Sumbawa and dinner).
 Once in Bima jump on a bus to Sape, IDR 30 000/US$2,2 1h30min.
-Bus goes all the way to the ferry terminal, where you can buy a ferry ticket, IDR 60 000/US$4,5.
-In total for all buses and ferries you’ll pay IDR 315 000/US$20, save 60 000 compare to one ticket option.
-In Mataram they’ll try to convince you to buy one ticket all the way saying it’s very difficult to buy separate tickets, that locals in Bima will try to rip you off, that ferry ticket office will be closed in the morning etc. All nonsense, we did it and it worked perfectly, in fact we went all the way with the people who bought one ticket, just paid less.
+The bus goes all the way to the ferry terminal, where you can buy a ferry ticket, IDR 60 000/US$4,5.
+In total for all buses and ferries, you’ll pay IDR 315 000/US$20, save 60 000 compare to one ticket option.
+In Mataram, they’ll try to convince you to buy one ticket all the way saying it’s very difficult to buy separate tickets, that locals in Bima will try to rip you off, that ferry ticket office will be closed in the morning, etc. All nonsense, we did it and it worked perfectly, in fact, we went all the way with the people who bought one ticket, just paid less.

 It doesn’t matter if you buy your ticket through an agency or at the bus terminal buses and ferries will be the same.